YEI UCAS free application guide for 2027 entry.

 Often, universities can put significant weight on your reference, and some universities, like Oxford, can sometimes put more weight on it than your personal statement, because it’s usually more solid evidence.
 A personal statement can be polished (or even written) by someone else, so it isn’t always the best indicator of academic ability on its own.

-If your referee can quantify and evidence why you’re a strong candidate and have the potential to succeed on the course, you’re already ahead of the game.
+If your referee can quantify and evidence why you’re a strong candidate and have the potential to succeed in the course, you’re already ahead of the game.

 I know I said make your personal statement 95% supercurricular rather than extracurricular, that’s because you can put most extracurriculars in your reference.

-My personal statement only had one line about non-academic extracurriculars, and even that line was still linked back to my course and university study.
+My personal statement only had one line about non-academic extracurriculars towards the end, and even that line was still linked back to my course and university study.

 PRO TIP: